Prime Unit Identity

 -----+-----+---------

-Thus in short this is all about the method that we called as the 19 vs 18 Scenario of mapping the quantum way within a huge of primes objects (5 to 19) by lexering (11) the ungrammared feed (7) and parsering (13) across syntax (17).
+Thus, in short, this is principally all about a method that we called as the 19 vs 18 Scenario of mapping the quantum way within a huge of primes objects (5 to 19) by lexering (11) the ungrammared feed (7) and parsering (13) across syntax (17).

 Φ(1,2,3) = Φ(6,12,18) = Φ(13,37,61)